endlos99/xdt99/doc/MANUAL.md

 Macro parameters may only occur in operand positions, but not in labels or mnemonics.
 Parameters in literals, e.g., `text '#1'`, are also not substituted.
-This restrictions currently prevent advanced macro trickery.
+These restrictions currently prevent advanced macro trickery.

 Macros are used like preprocessor commands, with any arguments separated by
 commas: